rohm1/wox.plugin.volume/README.md

 ## Gift
 Feel free to offer me some nice icons :)

-## Disclaimer
+## About
-I don't have sound keys at work..
+- I don't have sound keys at work..
+- The CoreAudio DLL comes from [here](http://whenimbored.xfx.net/download-links/?did=5).
+I just had to recompile it for .NET 3.5 since it is compiled for .NET 4.